 Take tiny bites and enjoy chewing each one…

 Did you know that when we crave food, we are often just craving the flavor?
 That is why we don’t always need to have an entire dessert.
 A few little bites, enjoyed to the fullest, can satisfy our desires without adding to our waistline.
-And just in the same way I will use that technique to help me lose weight, you can use it in achieving your New Year’s resolutions as well.
-Pack Health calls it “tiny goals.”
+And just in the same way, I will use that technique to help me lose weight, you can use it in achieving your New Year’s resolutions as well.
+Pack Health calls it “Tiny Steps”.

-With tiny goals, you can learn that small actions taken each day can add up to a huge amount of progress over time.
+With the Tiny Step method, you can learn that small actions taken each day can add up to a huge amount of progress over time.
 Need to reduce your stress?
 A 5-minute meditation each morning or evening might be a great way to start, and you might really enjoy it!
 Want to add steps to your day?
 Maybe you could begin by walking down every aisle of the grocery store before you start going down your shopping list.
-Think of it as a “buying adventure” and those extra steps instantly become more fun.
+Think of it as a buying adventure and those extra steps instantly become more fun.
 Any goal can be made easier and more enjoyable if you take it in tiny bite-size pieces.

 Don’t be afraid to hit the reset button…

 If you cook, you’ll know there’s nothing worse than getting ready to put something in the oven, only to then realize you left out an ingredient or missed a step along the way.
 You hate to throw out all the hard work you’ve already put into it, and start all over again, but you know you may have to if you’re going to have it turn out right.

 It’s the same way with New Year’s resolutions.
 So often, people set them and yet they don’t follow through with everything they should, and so they give up.
 They assume they’ll never get there when the reality is that perhaps they just need to try again!